tolgee/documentation/blog/2023-08-21-autonomous-localization.md

 they translate correctly.
 And that's exactly what Tolgee does.

 ## Where the context comes from?
-One of the most essential benefits of Tolgee is that it has its native JS SDKs.
+One of the most essential benefits of Tolgee is that it has its **native JS SDKs**.
-These SDKs provide the [in-context dialog](http://localhost:3000/js-sdk/in-context), where developers, translators or other team members can edit their strings.
+These SDKs provide the [in-context dialog](/js-sdk/in-context), where developers, translators or other team members can edit their strings.

 This way, Tolgee collects the context every time you hit the update button.

 ![Editor](/img/blog/2023-08-21-autonomous-localization/editor.png)

-If the context is available, you can see the "flash" indicator in the translations section of the Tolgee platform.
+If the context is available, you can see the ⚡ indicator in the translations section of the Tolgee platform.

 ![Platform](/img/blog/2023-08-21-autonomous-localization/platform.png)

-Note a context description in the suggestions section in the screenshot.
+Note a **context description** in the suggestions section in the screenshot.
 It describes how the context was understood by the Tolgee Translator.

-You can read more about the Tolgee translator and Tolgee Context [here](http://localhost:3000/blog/tolgee-ai-translator).
+You can read more about the Tolgee translator and Tolgee Context [here](/blog/tolgee-ai-translator).

-## So, how can I get my strings translated?
+## How can I get my strings translated?
 To get your strings translated, you basically have 2 options.

-1st option is to enable [auto-translation in Language settings](http://localhost:3000/blog/tolgee-ai-translator).
+First option is to enable [auto-translation in Language settings](/blog/tolgee-ai-translator).
 When auto-translation is enabled, Tolgee will automatically translate all new keys created in the Tolgee platform.

-2ns option is to use the batch operations feature.
+Second option is to use the **batch operations feature**.
 You can select all your untranslated keys and translate them in one click.

 <video controls>
   <source src="/img/blog/2023-08-21-autonomous-localization/batch-video.webm" type="video/webm" />
   Your browser does not support the video tag.
 </video>

-## The benefits of autonomous localization
-The most important benefit is definitely cost reduction.
-Working with translators might become very expensive, and in many cases, the quality is not even higher because many language service providers don't work with context either, and you have to rely on their knowledge of the scope, which is often insufficient.

-Another significant benefit is the speed.
-Working with translators is a complicated process with too many steps.
-Without humans, you can get your translations done in seconds.

 ## Do I need human translators at all?
-Well, most projects can replace the first translation with machine translation with a Tolgee translator when the context is correctly provided.
-However, we still recommend some QA checks against the localized app by native speakers to check everything fits.
+Well, most projects can replace the first translation with machine translation with the Tolgee Translator when the context is correctly provided.
+However, **we still recommend some QA checks** against the localized app by native speakers to check everything fits.
 Sometimes the tone of voice or some other details can be slightly off.
 It's always a good idea to check whether translations haven't broken the layout of the app.

 However, we see the future of localization in autonomous localization.
 Maybe next year, maybe later, the autonomous translation would be sufficient to translate most of the apps on the market.

 ## What is the recommended way to localize my app with Tolgee Autonomous Localization?
-To get maximum from Tolgee Autonomous Localization, you have to use [Tolgee SDKs](http://localhost:3000/js-sdk).
+To get maximum from Tolgee Autonomous Localization, you have to use [Tolgee SDKs](/js-sdk).
 Otherwise, the context is not extracted from your app.
 The SDKs are available for all major framework like **React**, **Angular** **Vue.js**, **Svelte** or **plain JavaScript**.

-The recommended way is to make developers add the keys to the Tolgee Platform via the [in-context dialog](http://localhost:3000/js-sdk/in-context).
+The recommended way is to make developers add the keys to the Tolgee Platform via the [in-context dialog](/js-sdk/in-context).
 So they add the key in the source code and add the translation to the Tolgee Platform by `Alt + Clicking` in the app.
 That way, the context is provided, and the translation can be done with the so important context.

-You can also add the context "manually" by hitting the update button in the [in-context editor](http://localhost:3000/js-sdk/in-context) of any key in your app.
-However, we know that is not optimal, so we plan to add some "Context gathering mode," so the context will be gathered automatically.
+You can also add the context "manually" by hitting the update button in the [in-context editor](/js-sdk/in-context) of any key in your app.

+Tolgee knows where the translations are located, we plan to add an auto-context-gathering mode, which will update the context automatically.

-We also plan to gather context using the [CLI](http://localhost:3000/tolgee-cli) and [Figma Plugin](http://localhost:3000/integrations/figma), so even if you don't use Tolgee SDKs, you still will be able to use all the power of Tolgee Autonomous Localization.
+We also plan to gather context using the [CLI](/tolgee-cli) and [Figma Plugin](/integrations/figma), so even if you don't use Tolgee SDKs, you still will be able to use all the power of Tolgee Autonomous Localization.

 <video controls>